msf/msf.github.io/blogpost-improving-dune-API.md

 # A short story of how we've improved Dune API by using DuckDB

-At Dune we really like to listen to our customers, we wanted to improve our API and started to collect user feedback, complains and bug reports.
-This is a story of how a simple, prioritized feature request: Support Query Result Pagination for larger results Evolved into a much more comprehensive improvement that involved adopting DuckDB at Dune.
+At Dune, we value our customers’ feedback and are committed to continuously improving our services.
+This is the story of how a simple, prioritized feature request—supporting query result pagination for larger results—evolved into a comprehensive improvement involving the adoption of DuckDB at Dune.

-We've learned a lot during this short time and wanted to share some of our experience and what we've been building..
+We’ve learned a lot during this journey and are excited to share our experiences and the new functionalities we’ve been building.

 ## Outline